gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 2. `x` or a part of `x` might be referenceable from `y` via iterative access to `y`'s properties at `p`.

-This definition ensures that values that are in different "isolation regions" must be isolated from one another; code using one cannot affect directly affect the other.
+This definition ensures that values that are in different "isolation regions" can be used concurrently since any code that uses `x` could not affect `y`.
 For example, if we had two bank accounts one for John and the other for Joanna and wanted to execute a series of transactions on each account:

 ```swift
 class Transaction { ... }